EDUCBA Logo

 Transparency in Illustrator -11

 • Blending modes manage how the colors of the groups, objects, or layers communicate with each other.
 They are defined as color mode-specific and achieve distinct outcomes in CMYK and RGB formats.
-To observe the result of blending modes, you require to append a white or multi-colored element behind your artwork.
+To observe the result of blending modes, you must append a white or multi-colored element behind your artwork.

 Transparency Opacity Mask